hykhang126/COMP376/README.md

-# 23 GMTK 2025 fork
+# Project Rut (previously 23)
+Original repo for the horror project.
-Updated from HyHy branch.
-HyHy branch deleted on 2025/08/06
+Updated from HyHy branch from GMTK25 fork, on 2025/08/06